BeyondCy/BeagleBoneGPIO/README.md

 #### Usage

-Include "BBGPIO/BBGPIO.h" in your project.
-Use the PinFactory class to create Pin objects (which are automatically freed for you).
-Read or write to the Pin as needed.
+1. include "BBGPIO/BBGPIO.h" in your project.
+2. Use static methods of the PinFactory class to create Pin objects (which are automatically freed for you).
+3. Read or write to the Pin as needed.

 There is a simple [test driver that oscillates an output](https://github.com/zerosum0x0/BeagleBoneGPIO/blob/master/main.cpp) pin between high and low every 1 second.